Julia-slvbrg/labecommerce-backend/README.md

 # Run the app
 $ npm run dev

-# Use your prefered API test tool run the application
+# Use your prefered API test tool to run the application
 ```

 ## Application endpoints